sav-che/TL-2/Authors/Vidal, António José Rodrigo {std. A. Vidal}.md

-> [!cite] BHL link: this entry starts at [page 726](https://www.biodiversitylibrary.org/item/103683#page/736/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 726](https://www.biodiversitylibrary.org/page/33212768) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vidal, António José Rodrigo (1808-1879), Portuguese botanist; took an active part in the Portuguese liberty campaign 1828; Dr. phil.
-Coimbra 1837; from 1838 with the botany department and botanical garden of the University of Coimbra, from 1855 as professor of botany and director. (*A. Vidal*).
+Coimbra 1837; from 1838 with the botany department and botanical garden of the University of Coimbra, from 1855 as professor of botany and director.
+**Abbreviated name**: *A. Vidal*

 #### Herbarium and types